 The challenges of referrals and specialty care management

-Determining the course of specialty care management requires primary and specialty physicians to evaluate a patient’s case including complaints, symptoms, and medical history.
+Determining the course of specialty care management requires primary and specialty physicians to evaluate a patient’s case, including complaints, symptoms, and medical history.

 In some cases, specialist input is needed to assure a PCP that specialist care is not required and that proper care management can remain in the primary care setting.
 Likewise, a specialist consultation can effectively verify cases for which advanced care is needed.

-Under this pressure, it’s not surprising many PCPs and specialists are dissatisfied with the current referral process that can often lack complete medical workups, are sent to the wrong specialist, or are inappropriate for specialist attention.
+Under this pressure, it’s not surprising many PCPs and specialists are dissatisfied with the current referral process that can often lack complete medical workups, are sent to the wrong specialist or are inappropriate for specialist attention.

-Recognizing these shortcomings, the National Committee for Quality Assurance (NCQA) called for more effective referrals in their 2017 PCMH metrics.2 Moreover, in medical home pilot programs, primary practices have a financial incentive to track referrals and to provide decision support to guide compliance with referral best practice.3
+Recognizing these shortcomings, the National Committee for Quality Assurance (NCQA) called for more effective referrals in their 2017 PCMH metrics.2 Moreover, in medical home pilot programs, primary practices have a financial incentive to track referrals and to provide decision support to guide compliance with referral best practices.3

 Electronic consultations (eConsults) are an asynchronous telehealth modality, also referred to as store-and-forward technology, becoming an indispensable tool for streamlining and enhancing communication and care coordination within the PCMH model.